ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 **Step 4: Loading Data from the Simulation**

-Now that you have the parameters set-up, you're ready to start getting data from the simulation!
+Now that you have the parameters set-up, you're ready to start getting data from the simulation.
 The first step is to run 'sim.setup'.
 Running this command will take some time and possibly generate some pink warning text.
 Don't worry!
 Just wait for the cell to finish running.